manishkulkarni2003/netflix-gpt/README.md

 -Create Signup User account (backend used as firebase) -Create Login User account (backend used as firebase) -Created appStore redux with UserSlice
+-Bug fix of signup user and displayname
+-Redirect user using the params /browse
+-Unsubscribed the onAuthstateChanged callback
+-Added to constants
+-Registered Tmdb Api and successfuly fetched tmdb Api -Created Custom hooks
+-Separation of concern done
+-updated store with movies data
+-fetched data for trailer video
+-updated Store With Trailer Video data
+-Embeded The Youtube video
+-displaying the video on the browse
+-added Tailwind classes

 # Features
 # If Logged in